MOCCA-SURVEY Database -- I. Tidal disruption events of white dwarfs in globular clusters and young massive clusters: Method

-Even if $\dcoal$ matches with $\dtde$ coincidentally, WD-BH coalescence in the {\tt MOCCA} is not necessarily a WD TDE.
-If their pericenter distance is smaller than either of the BH and WD radii, either of them plunges into the other one.
-When the WD plunges into the BH, the tidal debris of the WD cannot be observable.
-The opposite case will form a so-called Thorne-Zytkow object \citep{1975ApJ...199L..19T}.
-Although both of them are interesting, their observational features should be quite different from those of WD TDEs.
-Thus, we exclude them from WD TDEs.
+It should be noted that even the case in which $\dtde$ equals $\dcoal$ would not imply necessarily a WD TDE.
+In fact, if the orbital pericenter is smaller than the BH radius, the WD undergoes a direct plunge without EM emission, whilst if the orbital pericenter is smaller than the WD radius the BH will enter the WD structure and settles in its center, forming a TZO \citep{1975ApJ...199L..19T}, whose EM emission is expected to significantly differ from a WD TDE.
+We thus exclude direct plunges and TZO objects from our analysis.

-Based on the above, we adopt two ways to count the number of WD TDEs.
-In the first way, we simply count WD-BH coalescence in the {\tt MOCCA} code as one WD TDE.
-In the second way, we count WD-BH coalescence in the {\tt MOCCA} code as a correction factor $(\dtde/\dcoal)\ftde$ times WD TDEs.
-The first factor of $(\dtde/\dcoal)$ is derived from the difference between the tidal disruption and coalescence distances.
-Cross sections of WD TDE and WD-BH coalescence are proportional to their critical distances, since gravitational focusing is dominant for stellar encounter in stellar systems.
-The second factor of $\ftde$ excludes plunging of WD or BH into the other from a WD TDE.
-We can express $\ftde$ as
+Based on the aforementioned issue, we derive the number of WD TDEs in two ways.
+In one way, we simply count the number of WD-BH coalescence returned by MOCCA.
+In other words, the number of WD TDEs is the number of WD-BH coalescence.
+In the other way, we multiply include in the calculation a corrective factor defined as $(\dtde/\dcoal)\ftde$ (see below).
+Here, $(\dtde/\dcoal)$ serves to take into account the fact that the cross section of an interaction scales with the distance between the two objects.
+The $\ftde$ factor, instead, excludes plunging events and TZO objects, and it is defined as:

 where $\rsch$ is the Schwarzschild radius of the BH.
 The outer $\max$ of Eq. (\ref{eq:FractionOfTde}) indicates that a WD TDE cannot happen if either of the WD and BH radii is larger than the tidal disruption distance.
 The inner $\max$ of Eq. (\ref{eq:FractionOfTde}) decides which object plunges into which object.
-The first and second ways give the lower and upper bounds of the WD TDE rate with uncertainty from the disagreement between the tidal disruption and coalescence distances.
-We define the correction factor, such that
+The two ways give the lower and upper bounds of the WD TDE rate with uncertainty from the disagreement between the tidal disruption and coalescence distances.
+We define the corrective factor, such that

+The two corrective factors are representatives of two extreme cases.
+The true corrective factor will be in between the two factors.
+In the following, we focus on the case I, whilst we discuss the outcomes of the case II in Appendix \ref{sec:Non-correctedWDTDERate}.